NUbots/NULearning/cpp/moderncpp.md

 # Struct

 `class` has all its members private by default.
 In c++ a `struct` is a `class` that has all its members public by default.
+Typically structs are chosen for types which are simply collections of other types, while classes are chosen to represent higher order objects.

+# Free

+When you (or a library) call `delete` on some heap allocated object, under the hood C++ is calling a standard C function called `free`.
+`free` gives the memory segment back to the operating system, “freeing” it.
+The terms `free` and `delete` are often used interchangably by C++ developers, although they are technically distinct.

 # Const

-Const declares a type immutable, that is that the value is read only and cannot be mutated.
+The `const` keyword declares a type immutable, that is that the value is read only and cannot be mutated.
+The `const`-ness of a variable can be changed with `const_cast`, but this should be used *exceptionally rarely*.

 ## Variables